hardydemo/my-app/README.md

 # LaunchDarkly SDK for React Web - Example app

 This is a simple SPA demonstrating `launchdarkly-react-client-sdk`.
+It demonstrates two features flags - boolean and string.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).